purduesigbots/pros-docs/v5/okapi/api/chassis/controller/chassis-controller-pid.rst

 =============== ===================================================================
 Parameters
 =============== ===================================================================
- idegTarget      The angle to turn.
+ idegTarget      The angle to turn in degrees.
 =============== ===================================================================